 These clubs are generally not the best looking on the market due to the large clubhead.
 Their forgiving nature makes them easier for beginners and high-handicap golfers, though.

 This is quite a long video, but it will give you some valuable information in terms of selecting irons as well as the hybrid alternatives for longer irons.

 There are two main options for iron shafts these are:

 - Alloy steel

 Graphite shafts are lighter and can therefore offer greater swing speed but are also more costly.
 To be truthful, many won’t notice a difference between the overall distance of their full power shots unless the lighter weight or same length significantly affects that individual’s swing speed significantly.

 Our top pick is the TaylorMade P790.
 They offer so much for their price.
 They’re best suited for lower handicappers, though.
 If you have a higher handicap, try the Cleveland Launcher HB Turbo line instead for maximum distance and forgiveness.

 How Do I Choose Golf Irons?

 You should choose based on your handicap and swing style.
 If you need a little extra forgiveness, then a player’s set of blade irons is not ideal for you.
 If you need a little extra help with distance, you should account for that too.
-Something like the Cleveland Launcher series can help with both of those things.
+Something like the Mizuno Pro 223 series can help with both of those things.